arosenmund/defcon_31_ad_good_bad_lolWut/1_ad_credential_grabbing/1_credentual_grabbing/README.md

 ## Initial Connections

 1. Connect to the "Lighteater" host
-    - Under the "Connections" list, click the "Lighteater" link
+    - Under the "Connections" list, click the "Lighteater" link:

         ![](dc31-initial_connection.png)